 Moving to Melbourne

 - Make sure you book temporary accommodation for your arrival and are financially prepared for the days/ weeks you may need to spend in temporary accommodation.

 - Make housing your first priority but don’t rush.
 Rushing can lead to bad decisions and housing problems can have a major impact on your studies.

 Student apartments are properties specifically designed for University students.
-These properties are fully furnished and provide community building activities that allow you to get to know other students and connect with the University.
+These properties are fully furnished and often provide community building activities that allow you to get to know other students and connect with the University.
 Hostels often cater for more independent residents and shorter stays.

 Homestay options provide a furnished room and vary in cost depending on your arrangement.
 Meals are provided in full-board homestays.

 Many students choose to rent an apartment or property through the private rental market.
 You can rent alone or organise to share the property with other tenants.